interlink-hq/interlink-kubernetes-plugin/README.md

 The plugin supports the offloading of PODs that expose HTTP endpoints (i.e., HTTP Microservices).

-When offloading an HTTP Microservice, you must explicitly declare at least a TCP port in container's POD definition, see e.g., [test-microservice](src/infr/manifests/test-microservice.yaml):
+When offloading an HTTP Microservice, you must explicitly declare the TCP ports in container's POD definition, see e.g., [test-microservice](src/infr/manifests/test-microservice.yaml):

 ```yaml